peterdsharpe/AeroSandbox/README.md

 	</tr>
 </table>

-Use AeroSandbox as a pure aerodynamics toolkit to analyze aerodynamic phenomena during conceptual design:
+Use AeroSandbox as a pure aerodynamics toolkit:

 <table>
 	<tr>